satopian/poti-kaini-EN/README.md

 ### [2020/12/20]

 - translating project started.
-  - theme, config.php, picpost.php, and security_c.html were done.
+  - config.php, picpost.php, and security_c.html were done.
   - readme.txt, potiboard.php, readme_pch.html, Readme_Shichan.html and search.php is not yet.
+  - theme has a problem.
+I couldn't translate a short word well.